leouieda/scipy2014/README.md

 ## Detailed Abstract

-Geophysics is all about using indirect measurements to infer the inner properties of the Earth.

-Estimating the physical parameters of the Earth from measurements can be formulated as an inverse problem.
+The inner properties of the Earth can usually only be inferred through indirect measurements of their effects.

+For example, density variations cause disturbances in the gravity field and seismic velocity variations affect the path of seismic waves.

+From a mathematical point of view, this inference is an inverse problem.

 To complicate things, geophysical inverse problems are usually ill-posed.